Trust funds provide a way for asbestos exposure victims to receive compensation.

 United States Gypsum Asbestos Personal Injury Settlement Trust

-One of the largest trusts ever established, the U.S. Gypsum Asbestos Fund was created in 2006 after the United States Gypsum Company reorganized as part of its Chapter 11 bankruptcy proceedings.
-For 100 years, U.S. Gypsum had manufactured a variety of construction materials, including drywall, ceiling panels, joint tape, insulation boards, molding plaster, cement, paint, and many other items.
+One of the largest trusts ever established, the U.S. Gypsum Asbestos Fund was created in 2006 after the United States Gypsum Company reorganized as part of its Chapter 11 bankruptcy protection.
+For 100 years, the National Gypsum Company had manufactured a variety of construction materials, including drywall, ceiling panels, joint tape, insulation boards, molding plaster, cement, paint, and many other items.
 Some of these contained asbestos, exposing factory workers, construction workers, and individuals who lived or worked in buildings where these materials were used.

 Pittsburgh Corning Corporation Asbestos Personal Injury Trust

-Another large trust fund, the Pittsburgh Corning Corporation (PCC) Asbestos Trust was created as part of the 16-year bankruptcy proceedings of PCC, a joint venture between PPG Industries Inc. and Corning Inc. Among other things, the company manufactured Unibestos, a pipe insulation product containing amosite asbestos that was used widely in mills, power plants, ships, and elsewhere.
-The final reorganization plan was approved in 2016, with the expectation of trust fund payments coming shortly thereafter.
-The fund was seeded with both cash and stock contributions worth an estimated $3.5 billion.
+Another large trust fund, the Pittsburgh Corning Corporation (PCC) Asbestos Trust was created as part of the 16-year bankruptcy proceedings of PCC, a joint venture between PPG Industries Inc. and Corning Inc. Among other products, the company manufactured Unibestos, a pipe insulation product containing amosite asbestos that was used widely in mills, power plants, ships, and elsewhere.
+The final reorganization plan was approved in 2016.